eltrompetero/coniii/README.md

 ConIII has been tested on the following systems
 * Ubuntu 20.04.5

-Trouble compiling the Boost extension manually?
-Check if your Boost library is included in your path.
-If it is not, then you can add an include directory entry into the `EXTRA_COMPILE_ARGS` variable in "setup.py" before compiling.
+Trouble compiling the Boost extension?
+Check that your Boost library is on the include path.
+If it is not, add the include directory to `include_dirs` in the `_detect_boost()` function in "setup.py" before compiling.

 ### Support